-Notice is hereby given that the Annual Meeting of the Stockholders of ASIAN TERMINALS, INC. (ATI) will be held on April 27, 2017, 2:00 p.m., at the Diamond Ballroom, Diamond Hotel, Dr. J. Quintos Street, Manila, Philippines, to consider and take action upon the following matters:
+Notice is hereby given that the Annual Meeting of the Stockholders of ASIAN TERMINALS, INC. (ATI) will be held on April 26, 2018 2:00 p.m., at the Diamond Ballroom, Diamond Hotel, Dr. J. Quintos Street, Manila, Philippines, to consider and take action upon the following matters:

 - 1. Call to Order.
 This officially commences the meeting. - Proof of Notice and Quorum.
-The Corporate Secretary, will certify that the notice of meeting had been sent to stockholders as of record date and that there is a quorum. - 3.
-Approval of the Minutes of the Annual Stockholders' Meeting held on April 28, 2016.
-The Minutes record the proceedings of the 2016 annual meeting. - Chairman's Address.
-The Chairman will address the stockholders and present the highlights of the business operation and performance of the corporation in 2016. - 5.
+The Corporate Secretary, will certify that the notice of meeting had been sent to stockholders as of record date and that there is a quorum. - Approval of the Minutes of the Annual Stockholders' Meeting held on April 27, 2017.
+The Minutes record the proceedings of the 2017 annual meeting. - Chairman's Address.
+The Chairman will address the stockholders and present the highlights of the business operation and performance of the corporation in 2017. - 5.
 Election of Directors.
 The nominees are named in Item 5 of the Information Statement, together with their qualifications and profiles for the election of the stockholders.
-Pursuant to the by-laws, the directors (including the independent directors) shall be elected annually and shall hold office until the next annual meeting and until his successor shall have been elected and qualified. - Approval of the Audited Financial Statements for the Year Ended December 31, 2016.
-The stockholders are asked to approve the 2016 Audited Financial Statements, copy of which was distributed to stockholders together with the Information Statement. - 7.
-Appointment of Independent Auditors.
+Pursuant to the by-laws, the directors (including the independent directors) shall be elected annually and shall hold office until the next annual meeting and until his successor shall have been elected and qualified. - Approval of the Audited Financial Statements for the Year Ended December 31, 2017.
+The stockholders are asked to approve the 2017 Audited Financial Statements, copy of which would be distributed to stockholders together with the Information Statement. - Appointment of Independent Auditors.
 The appointment of R.G.
-Manabat & Co. as the independent auditors for 2017.
-Approval of the stockholders is sought. - Approval and Ratification of the Acts of the Board and the Management during the year 2016.
-The acts of the Board and Management in 2016 were summarized in Item 15 of the distributed Information Statement.
-Approval and ratification of the stockholders is sought. - 9.
-Other Matters.
+Manabat & Co. as the independent auditors for 2018.
+Approval of the stockholders is sought. - Approval and Ratification of the Acts of the Board and the Management during the year 2017.
+The acts of the Board and Management in 2017 were summarized in Item 15 of the Information Statement.
+Approval and ratification of the stockholders are sought. - Other Matters.
 Any other relevant matter to the meeting may be raised by the stockholders. - 10.
 Adjournment.
 This is to officially end the meeting.